 This Recipe Redux challenge was to create a healthy recipe using tea.
 My favourite homemade Masala Chai Tea Recipe can be seen here, but you may have some pre-prepared tea already on hand.
 Is it important to spend the extra $$ for Fairtrade?
 Yes.
 Read why on my Berry Cucumber Iced Tea post.

 Chai Tea Infused Tapioca Pudding

-A simple vegan and gluten free dessert made using your favourite masala chai tea mix.
-This low calorie treat is a perfect ender to a nice meal with friends.
+A simple vegan and gluten-free dessert made using your favourite masala chai tea mix and fresh ginger.
+This is a low-calorie treat and is a perfect ender to a nice meal with friends.